djemar/softeng_ezshop/Deliverables/GUIPrototype.md

 </tbody>
 </table>

-# Screenshot 6: Access Rights
+## Screenshot 6: Access Rights

-The following division allows owner to manage the employees profile: he can create a new user, remove one, he decides the rights of an employee.
+The following section allows the owner to manage the employees profile: he can create a new employee profile or delete one; here he can set an employee's access rights.

-He has the rights to reset the password of a profile.
+The owner can also reset the password of an employee profile.

 <table>
 <tbody>